tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 When I first read this paper years ago I was struck with crisp clarity.
 Followed by a glum depression after realizing that the existing technology had no way of addressing humans the way we need to be addressed.
 When LLMs finally caught my attention, I was ecstatic.
-Finally an ML "explanation" with nearly zero overhead, anyone can learn how to use LLMs and when to trust them.
+Finally an ML "explanation" with nearly zero cognitive overhead, anyone can learn how to use LLMs and when to trust them.

 Some areas I'd love to see improvement: